Federated Learning of Generative Image Priors for MRI Reconstruction: Methods

 \underline{\textit{GAN\SB{cond}:}} A non-federated conditional model was trained to map zero-filled (ZF) reconstruction of undersampled acquisitions to reference images of fully-sampled acquisitions \cite{rgan}.
 Weights of (pixel-wise, adversarial, perceptual) losses were set as (100, 1, 100).
-Centralized training was performed following dataset aggregation across sites.
-Note that GAN\SB{cond} serves as a privacy-violating benchmark for conditional reconstruction.
+Centralized training was performed following dataset aggregation across sites, albeit an unshared discriminator was used to process data coming from different sites as in FedGIMP for improved performance.
+GAN\SB{cond} serves as a privacy-violating benchmark for conditional reconstruction.

 \underline{\textit{GIMP:}} A non-federated unconditional model was trained based on the architecture and loss functions in FedGIMP.
-Centralized training was performed following dataset aggregation.
-Other training and inference procedures were identical to FedGIMP.
-Thus, GIMP serves as a privacy-violating benchmark for unconditional reconstruction.
+Centralized training was performed, other training and inference procedures were identical to FedGIMP.
+GIMP serves as a privacy-violating benchmark for unconditional reconstruction.

-\underline{\textit{FedMRI:}} A federated conditional model was trained with a shared encoder and site-specific decoders as described in \cite{feng2021}.
-The conditional architecture and losses followed GAN\SB{cond}.
-In addition to loss terms in GAN\SB{cond}, a contrastive loss was included as in \cite{feng2021}.
-Weights of (pixel-wise, adversarial, perceptual, contrastive) losses were set as (100, 1, 100, 10).
+\underline{\textit{FL-MRCM:}} A federated conditional model was trained with adversarial alignment of latent representations across sites \cite{guo2021}.
+For fair comparison among FL methods, architecture and loss functions were adopted from GAN\SB{cond}.
+Latent representations from the residual backbone were passed through a convolution layer and provided to a domain-alignment network.
+Weights of (pixel-wise, adversarial, perceptual, reconstruction, domain-alignment) losses were set as (100, 1, 100, 0.5, 0.5).

-\underline{\textit{LG-Fed:}} A federated conditional model was trained with site-specific encoders and a shared decoder as described in \cite{liang2020think}.
-The conditional architecture and losses followed GAN\SB{cond}.
-Weights of (pixel-wise, adversarial, perceptual) losses were set as (100, 1, 100).

 \underline{\textit{FedGAN:}} A federated conditional model was trained with a shared encoder and decoder across sites \cite{FedGAN}.
-For fair comparison among FL methods, the conditional model was based on the architecture and loss functions in GAN\SB{cond}, albeit the discriminator was unshared as in FedGIMP.
+The architecture and loss functions followed GAN\SB{cond}.
 Weights of (pixel-wise, adversarial, perceptual) losses were set as (100, 1, 100).

+\underline{\textit{LG-Fed:}} A federated conditional model was trained with site-specific encoders and a shared decoder \cite{liang2020think}.
+The architecture and losses followed GAN\SB{cond}.
+Weights of (pixel-wise, adversarial, perceptual) losses were set as (100, 1, 100).

+\underline{\textit{FedMRI:}} A federated conditional model was trained with a shared encoder and site-specific decoders \cite{feng2021}.
+The architecture and losses followed GAN\SB{cond}, albeit an added contrastive loss was included \cite{feng2021}.
+Weights of (pixel-wise, adversarial, perceptual, contrastive) losses were set as (100, 1, 100, 10).